onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 the right of each list entry.

 ::: tip
-Some operations require appropriate [privileges][14] in the space and are disabled in the menu in case the user's privileges are not sufficient.
+Some operations require appropriate [privileges][space-privileges] in the space and are disabled in the menu in case the user's privileges are not sufficient.
 :::

 ::: tip
-It is possible to invoke the context menu for more than one selected item, but only some of the operations are available in this mode.
+It is possible to invoke the context menu for more than one selected item, but only some operations are available in this mode.
 :::

 ![screen-feature-file-context-menu][]